 Krannert Summer Business Academy expands accessibility for management minors with suite of online courses

-It may still feel like winter, but the Krannert School is encouraging undergraduates from other Purdue academic areas to plan ahead and complete their management or economics minor by taking classes fully online over two to three summers through its Summer Business Academy.
+It may only be spring, but the Krannert School is encouraging undergraduates from other Purdue academic areas to plan ahead and complete their management or economics minor by taking classes fully online over two to three summers through its Summer Business Academy.

 “Today’s students want to move through their academic endeavors quickly, flexibly and affordably,” says Charlene Sullivan, Krannert’s associate dean of undergraduate programs.
 “The Krannert Summer Business Academy provides an accessible foundation of courses while enabling students more opportunities to incorporate internships, study abroad and research into their undergraduate experience and keeping them on a fast track to graduation.”